msoehl/webcamscript/README.md

 This script change the name of for example Webcam_202212230911 to webcam.jpg

-Upload this script on your server and create a Cronjob with following line
+Upload this script to your server and create a Cronjob with following line

 wget http://your/path/webcam_script.php> /dev/null